darshgun/atlaskit/README.md

 # Contributing

-Contribution is currently only *available* for Atlassian employees *only*.
+Contribution is currently **only** available for Atlassian employees.

 We’re temporarily unable to grant contributor access to external developers.

-For *Atlassians*, if you want to make a request, suggest an improvement or raise a bug about Atlaskit, [read the contribution guide on our website][contributing_site] to get started, and our [CONTRIBUTING.md][contributing_repo] for more details.
+For **Atlassians**, if you want to make a request, suggest an improvement or raise a bug about Atlaskit, [read the contribution guide on our website][contributing_site] to get started, and our [CONTRIBUTING.md][contributing_repo] for more details.

 ### Reporting issues